MinhPhanBabsonMSBA/auto-annotated-portfolio/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >+
+    text: >
-      I’m Mike Phan, a Master’s student in Business Analytics at Babson College with a passion for solving real-world problems through data.
+      Hi, I’m Mike Phan, a Master’s student in Business Analytics at Babson College with a passion for solving real-world problems through data.
 I specialize in turning raw data into clear, actionable insights using tools like Python, R, SQL, and BI platforms like Tableau and Power BI.
 My interests lie at the intersection of analytics, machine learning, and strategy—and I love building projects that combine technical rigor with real impact.
 Whether it’s predicting stock prices, segmenting customers, or tackling unexpected challenges like flight delays, I’m always looking for new ways to turn data into decisions.
     media:
       type: ImageBlock
       url: /images/IMG_8525-2.jpg